snowpity/Mare-Fair-Policies/Code of Conduct.md

 		- Genitalia
 		- Sexual bodily fluids
 		- Overtly grotesque images (gore, extreme filth, bodily waste, etc.)
-- Mare Fair is convention focused on My Little Pony; please keep this in mind when deciding what attire, cosplays, accessories, etc., to wear or exhibit at the convention
+- Mare Fair is a convention focused on My Little Pony; please keep this in mind when deciding what attire, cosplays, accessories, etc., to wear or exhibit at the convention
 	- Wearing a non-pony fursuit is strongly discouraged as it detracts from this pony focus
 	- Displaying any political symbols or slogans is strongly discouraged; you may be asked to cover or remove these items from convention spaces
 - Please be cognizant of any attire you may wear that blocks or obscures the view for attendees sitting or standing behind you during panels and events; you may be asked to move to the back if you are wearing large hats, large suit heads, etc.